Amr-Mohamed-Awad/Amr-Mohamed-Awad/README.md

 - 👋 Hi, I’m @Amr-Mohamed-Awad
 - 👀 I’m interested in programming generally.
-- 🌱 I’m currently learning Problem Solving && Flutter && Web && AI.
+- 🌱 I’m currently learning Problem Solving && Flutter && AI.
 - 💞️ I’m looking to be AI Engineer.#Alhamdulillah🤲
 - 📫 How to reach me on telegram username Amr_1001.